privacyidea/privacyidea/doc/audit/index.rst

 For performance reasons the audit module does no log rotation during the logging process.

 But you can set up a cron job to clean up old audit entries.
+Since version 2.19 audit entries can be either cleaned up based on the number of entries or based on on the age.

+Cleaning based on the age takes precedence:

 You can specify a *highwatermark* and a *lowwatermark*.
 To clean up the audit log table, you can call ``pi-manage`` at command line::